radicallyopensecurity/password-training/README.md

 Firstly, double-check to make sure your ethernet connection is set up to receive an address over DHCP rather than being statically configured.
 If for any reason your WiFi pineapple is configured differently and it does not use the 172.16.42.0/24 range you can still find out what IP address you should be using to connect to your device by looking at your internet connection settings.
 It should always list the IP address the WiFi pineapple has assigned to you.
 Supposing we have been assigned the IP address **192.168.100.99**, we can already make a guess that is probably going to be right most of the time, and that is just to try the same address with a **1** in the last position.
 So we would try **192.168.100.1** as our IP address for the WiFi pineapple.

 In extremely rare cases when this won't work, we will need to look at network configuration and look for the subnet that the WiFi pineapple is operating in.
 This subnet may be displayed in two different ways, either with a suffix to the IP address that consists of a slash and some number, for example; **192.168.100.99/21**.
 Alternatively it may provide you a subnet mask that will look like and IP address that usually starts with **255.**.
 For example **255.255.248.0**.
 In these cases it is usually a good idea to use a tool like http://www.subnet-calculator.com/cidr.php to help you calculate the right address.
 For the cases where the **/21** notation is used, you enter this number in the **Mask bits** field.
-When you have a netmask for your IP address you can use the **CDIR netmask** dropdown to enter the netmask you have.
+When you have a netmask for your IP address you can use the **CDIR netmask** drop-down to enter the netmask you have.

 When you have done this the calculator should show you an IP address in the **CDIR network (Route)** field.
 Simply add **1** to this ip address to find your WiFi pineapple.
 Following our example of the **/21** range, the displayed **CDIR network (Route)** will show you **192.168.96.0**, which means our WiFi pineapples IP address should be **192.168.69.1**.
 If you still cannot find the right IP address, you have the worlds oddest configuration, but you might still try to find a live IP address by using an nmap ping sweep on the subnet; `nmap -sP 192.168.100.99/21`.
 This will probably take a little while to complete, especially if the IP range is very big.
 You should get a list of live IP addresses in the IP range once the scan is complete.
 However if none of the above approaches worked to find the IP address of your WiFi pineapple, your guess is as good as mine as to which address in the list of live IP addresses could be your WiFi pineapple.
 (Hopefully there's only two and your laptop will be one of them.)

 ### Note on internet connection sharing
-If your wifi pineapple does not give you the IP address **172.16.42.42** you may need to changes some configuration on the WiFi pineapple in order to have it use the right IP address as its default gateway.
+If your WiFi pineapple does not give you the IP address **172.16.42.42** you may need to changes some configuration on the WiFi pineapple in order to have it use the right IP address as its default gateway.
 You can log in over ssh by connecting to the Pineapple IP address;
 ```
 ssh root@172.16.42.1
 ```